My-DIGI-ID/ddl-verification-controller/README.md

 ### Open demo page
 When the application runs with dev profile there is demo website where you can generate a QR-Code to scan with your Wallet-ID App.
-To see this page call
+To open this page, navigate to http://localhost:8090/demo/

 Ngrok now creates three public endpoints which are tunneled to your local endpoints

-If you currently do not have a service which can accept the request made to the callback url, you could use a service lik `https://webhook.site`.
+If you currently do not have a service that can accept the request made to the callback url, you could use a service such as `https://webhook.site`.

 Here you can create a temporary endpoint which you can use as a callback url.
 Just paste the url in the demo page here:
 ![Paste callback_url](./images/demo_page_callback_url.png)